oneapi-src/oneCCL/man/OneCCL.md

 &quot;&lt;value&gt;&quot; Description
  - hydra Uses the MPI hydra job launcher (default)

- - torch Uses torch job launcher
+ - torchrun Uses torchrun job launcher

  - pmix It is used with the PALS job launcher which uses the pmix API, so your mpiexec command should look something like this: CCL_PROCESS_LAUNCHER=pmix CCL_ATL_TRANSPORT=mpi mpiexec -np 2 -ppn 2 &lt;ndash /&gt;pmi=pmix ...